Neptune's Necklace in Mother Nature's tidal zone

 Mother Earth has been an age old reference

-Long before the narratives and belief systems of two or three thousand years, the Indigenous Peoples of the world referred to Mother Earth, not as some romantic notion but literally in respect for their beginnings, their knowledge and wisdom, their survival, responsibility, equality with all species and belonging.
+Long before the narratives and belief systems of two or three thousand years, the Indigenous Peoples of the world referred to Mother Earth, not as some romantic notion but literally in respect for their beginnings.
+Their knowledge and wisdom, their survival, responsibility toward and equality with all species.
+In one word – “belonging”.

 This is at the heart of Australia’s First People’s creation belief, their connection to country spanning over 60,000 years or more.